bahmutov/cypress-think/README.md

 ![Caching symbol](./images/caching.png)

+The cache is loaded and saved in the local `thoughts.json` file.

 ## Saving generated code

 If the entire prompt finishes successfully, a save icon 💾 appears next to the "thinking" log message